syedzayyan/qsar-in-browser/README.md

 Just in your browser.
 All the code runs in the browser.
 Using WASM and JS The technologies include:

 - Next.js.
 Don't ask me why.
 I think it's for SEO.
 SSR with normal React is horrendous.
 SveltKit is in its infancy compared to React and I don't know how to use Vue.
 I have a penchant for headaches.
 That too!
 - (RDKit JS)[https://github.com/rdkit/rdkit/tree/master/Code/MinimalLib].
 This is a custom build of the JS version with hopes for more contributions to the RDKit JS repo to import more functionalities into QITB.
+I need people with C++ knowledge to fix things.
 - Pyodide and Scikit-Learn.
-- tSNE adapted for (Karpathy's)[https://github.com/karpathy/tsnejs] JavaScript implementation.
-- PCA from ml-pca

 ### How is QITB?
 You tell?
 Found an issue and want to fix it?
 Please feel free to make a PR.
-I am a noob when it comes to programming so will look forward to people turning and tossing my code to make it better.
+Will look forward to people turning and tossing my code to make it better.